Door-to-door sales isn’t what it used to be… or is it?

 Door-to-door sales may still be around, but the days of going back to the office to update your CRM form with your notes are gone.
 With CallProof, you can speak your notes into your app as soon as you leave a business.
 Then you can click on a follow-up reminder so that you’ll actually do something with that information.
 This keeps your notes more accurate and your follow-up timely.

-Sure, door-to-door sales is old-school, but when you use it well, it still works!
+Sure, door-to-door sales are old-school, but when you use it well, it still works!